 Rich Klein

-Rich Klein, president of Rich Klein Crisis Management, is a media relations/crisis communications consultant with more than 35 years of experience in public relations and journalism.
+Rich Klein, president of Rich Klein Crisis Management, is a global media relations/crisis communications consultant with more than 40 years of experience in public relations and journalism.

 He has spoken before local and state bar associations on these subjects and has written articles for the National Law Journal, PRWeek, The Mann Report, the New Jersey Law Journal, The Crisis Management Guidebook (PRNews) and Strategies, the magazine of the Legal Marketing Association.
 In addition, Klein participated in a global podcast regarding online reputation and was the guest speaker for a Legal Marketing Association webinar on crisis communications and Web 2.0.